Kaff-eine in Rosebery

 Street Studies is a NFP social enterprise based in Denmark.

 This informal and passion-based network facilitates collaboration between researchers, artists, practitioners and policymakers involved or interested in the following the three interrelated themes below:

 Dr Laura Ripoll Gonzalez (Community, Events, Place Development, University of Tasmania)

 Dr Ricardo Lopez (Architecture, Urban Studies & Creative Culture, University of Lisboa)

 Dr Zareen Thomas (Sociocultural Anthropology, University of Connecticut)

-The Hub hosts several events per year.
-Our flagship event takes place late July during the Copenhagen edition of Meeting of Styles (the world's largest graffiti and street art festival), which Street Studies organise.
+The network's flagship event takes place late July during the Copenhagen edition of Meeting of Styles (the world's largest graffiti and street art festival), which Street Studies organise.